markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 So what _exactly_ are we seeing here?
-The grey rectangles are instances of previously defined blocks; the symbols are defined with the block, see the set of predefined blicks above.
+The grey rectangles are instances of previously defined blocks; the symbols are defined with the block, see the set of predefined blocks above.
 The lines represent the data flow.
-In this example, the data flows from the inputs (`a`, `b` ) to the two inputs of the instances inside this composite block.
+In this example, the data flows from the inputs (`a`, `b`) to the two inputs of the instances inside this composite block.
 So, as the name suggests, this block computes the sum and difference of the two inputs.
 Let's verify the behavior via a few tests: